microsoft/gctoolkit-testdata/README.md

 # gctoolkit-testdata

+**NOTE:** Please see the Contributing Section before cloning this repository for an important pre-requestite on Git LFS.

 # Introduction
 Test assets for [GCToolKit](https://github.com/microsoft/gctoolkit).
 These files are unlikely to change, other than an occasional addition.
 The child packages are deployed as zip files.

 # Getting Started

 In the top-level pom file, you will see that the project has a dependency on several other test data projects, each of which is contained in a subdirectory of the gctoolkit-testdata project.
 The pom file of the [gctoolkit](https://github.com/microsoft/gctoolkit) project contains the following dependency:

 ```xml
             <dependency>
                 <groupId>com.microsoft.gctoolkit</groupId>